AcquaNet/jd-ws-microservice-api-doc/source/includes/v3/_authentication-endpoint.md

 ![Authentication Endpoint flow](images/woocommerce-auth-endpoint-flow.png)

 <aside class="warning">
-	Note that this endpoint works exclusively for users to generate API keys and facilitate integration between the WooCommerce REST API and an application.
+	Note that this endpoint works exclusively for users to generate API keys and facilitate integration between the JD Atina REST Web Services API and an application.
 In no way is this endpoint proposed to be used as login method for customers.
 </aside>

 ## URL parameters ##